The tonsils are the two small masses of lymphatic tissue found on each side of the uvula.

 A tonsillotomy will not reduce the risk or frequency of problems such as upper respiratory infections (the common cold), chest infections, laryngitis, middle ear infections, sinusitis, or nasal allergies.

 However, it will stop chronic tonsillitis.
-You will probably lose your bad breath, if that were a problem.
+You will probably lose your lousy breath if that were a problem.

 In the past, tonsils and adenoids were frequently removed during childhood as a preventive measure.
-However, these days doctors are generally only willing to recommend surgery in severe cases.
+However, doctors are generally only willing to recommend surgery in severe cases.

 Tonsillitis, caused by a bacterial or viral infection, is contagious.